 - Approval of travel will be contingent upon the current Department of Foreign Affairs & Trade (DFAT) advice in respect to level of safety of overseas destination, available at the Smart Traveller website.
 Applications for Special Circumstances approval will be referred to the Academic Registrar, who must be provided with documentation of the grounds for this special consideration

-Please allow at least four working weeks from submission of your application to formal notification of the outcome by email.
+Please allow at least four to six working weeks from submission of your application to formal notification of the outcome by email.
 At certain times in the academic year, and depending on the number of other grant/scholarship or course applications under consideration in the unit, this waiting period might be slightly longer.